-Software-defined networking (SDN) is enabling organizations to accelerate application deployment and delivery, dramatically reducing IT costs through policy enabled workflow automation.
+Software-defined networking (SDN) is enabling organizations to accelerate application deployment and delivery.
+Dramatically reducing IT costs through policy enabled workflow automation.
 SDN technology enables cloud architectures by delivering automated, on demand application delivery and mobility at scale.
-SDN enhances the benefits of data center virtualization, increasing resource flexibility and utilization and reducing infrastructure costs and overhead.
-SDN accomplishes these business objectives by converging the management of network and application services into centralized, extensible orchestration platforms that can automate the provisioning and configuration of the entire infrastructure.
+With SDN it enhances it the benefits of data center virtualization.
+Increasing resource flexibility and utilization and reducing infrastructure costs and overhead.
+SDN accomplishes these business objectives by converging the management of network and application services into centralized, extensible orchestration platforms.
+That can automate the provisioning and configuration of the entire infrastructure.
 Common centralized IT policies bring together disparate IT groups and workflows.
-The result is a modern infrastructure that can deliver new applications and services in minutes, rather than days or weeks required in the past.
+The result is a modern infrastructure.
+That can deliver new applications and services in minutes, rather than days or weeks required in the past.

 SDN — Network Functions Virtualization